cyber-scotland-connect/scotsecure_2020/README.md

-# scotsecure_2020
-Outcomes of the Community Tracks from Scot-Secure 2020
+#Outcomes of the Community Tracks from Scot-Secure 2020

 *Agenda (Day 2 - Thursday 20th February 2020)*